shivannis/xandr-docs-public/xandr-docs/articles/invest/viewability-faq.md

 ---
-title : Viewability FAQ
-description : The following questions address where to find Xandr viewability data and the key metrics associated with it.
+title : Microsoft Invest - Viewability FAQ description : This article lists the questions that address where to find Xandr viewability data and the key metrics associated with it.
 ---

-# Viewability FAQ
+# Microsoft Invest - Viewability FAQ

 ## **Viewability data**